dilEMMA16/plantbebes/content/bebes/cleo.md

 </br></br>

 #### :triumph:  &nbsp; Mature Height
-Three feet tall/long, spaced two to three feet wide

-...
-Outrageous growing potential?
+In the wild?
+65.5ft
+As a house plant?
+10ft

+Leaves will become more perforated as the plant ages

 </br></br>

 #### :fire:  &nbsp; Temperature
 Temperatures that remain consistently between 65 and 75 degrees Fahrenheit.

-Too much direct light in warmer months may burn the foliage.
-Still, set indoor plants outside at least once a year in direct sunlight to encourage lush growth.
+Can tolerate as low as 54F

 </br></br>